 Check for a tripped circuit breaker or blown fuse if the outlet doesn't work; reset or replace as needed.

-Press the Reset button on the power plug after verifying the outlet works, and then the Power button on the unit control panel.
+Press the Reset button on the power plug after verifying the outlet works and then press the Power button on the unit control panel.
 If the unit fails to power on, call a professional.

 When the indicator light is green: